AbdelhamidSmiri/select_type_questions/README.md

-## This code for How to Implement Dynamically by admin user Various Types of Questions, Such as Checkbox, Radiobox, Text, or Other
+## I created this code to enable admins to add various types of questions dynamically, wether checkboxes, radioboxes, and text fields ...
 ![Tux, the Linux mascot](/images/Screenshot.png)